This post may contain affiliate links. Please read our disclosure policy.

 • Vodka

 • Gold rum: I used Bacardi brand but any brand will work.
-You can even use a light, or clear, rum in this recipe.
+You can even use a light, silver, or clear colored rum in this recipe.
 I do not suggest using a spiced rum though.
 Be careful to read the label as they are typically sold near each other on the store shelves.

-• Whisky-bourbon: I used Maker’s Mark brand but you can use Jack Daniels, Jim Beam or any other brand you would use for other cocktails.
+• Whisky-bourbon: I used Rebel Bourbon, but Maker’s is also a staple for me.
+But you can use Jack Daniels, Jim Beam, or any other brand you would use for other cocktails.

 • Ice